Identifying the Core Message

 Introduction to Building a Narrative Structure

 Crafting a narrative structure is akin to constructing a bridge between your product and the audience, guiding them through a journey that illuminates the product's essence and its relevance in their lives.
 This structure is not merely about the sequence of events or features but about creating a compelling arc that captivates and maintains interest.
-A well-structured narrative integrates the product vision core message seamlessly, ensuring that every element of the story contributes to the overall objective of making the product not just seen but felt by the audience.
+A well-structured narrative integrates the product vision and core message seamlessly, ensuring that every element of the story contributes to the overall objective of making the product not just seen but felt by the audience.
+Storytelling in product presentations is the key here—building a storyline that emotionally engages your audience.

 Background and Importance